Call 0800 032 8511 for compensation claim advice

 Personal Injury Compensation

 There are two elements to a compensation award.
 The first is for the pain and suffering you may have gone through and what is known as loss of amenity.
-This is called general damages and can include an award for your inability to do things after the accident that you used to be able to do before, eg, wash your car, look after your garden, walk the dog, etc. The award for loss of amenity can be for a short period after an accident or for ever if that is what the medical evidence supports.
+This is called general damages and can include an award for your inability to do things after the accident that you used to be able to do before (eg wash your car, look after your garden, walk the dog, etc).
+The award for loss of amenity can be for a short period after an accident or for ever if that is what the medical evidence supports.

 The second element of a compensation award is for your losses and expenses and is known as special damages.
 It is important to keep receipts for any expenditure you have related to the accident, so that these can be reclaimed.
-The aim is to put you back in a position financially as if the accident had never occurred.
+The aim is to put you back in a position financially as if the accident or illness had never occurred.

 [Back to Top]